Home

 Productive meetings with local, county and state leaders

-Establishment of a teacher student recognition program for their CCC education work with implementation in Marion County (2004) and in Harrison County (2005)
+Establishment of a teacher student recognition program for their CCC education work with implementation in Marion County (2004)

 Launch of a successful youth and adult CCC education outreach program